emc211/optane-kdb-report/README.md

 - Provides useful utilities to move data in and out of Optane memory
 - Documents the observed performance

-It is assumed the reader already has some knowledge of kdb and Optane.
+It is assumed the reader already has some knowledge of kdb+ and Optane.
 This paper contains some details on how to use Optane but a lot more detail is available [here](https://code.kx.com/q/kb/optane) on the Kx wiki.
 A good tech talk is also available from [AquaQ](https://www.aquaq.co.uk/q/aquaquarantine-kdb-tech-talks-2/#optane).

 This paper was produced in partnership with Intel, so focuses on Optane memory, but the concept is interchangeable with other filesystem backed memory sources.

-## KDB Utility Functions for Optane Memory
+## Kdb+ Utility Functions for Optane Memory

-Optane memory is accessible in kdb by use of the [-m command line option](https://code.kx.com/q/basics/cmdline/#-m-memory-domain) and the [`.m` namespace](https://code.kx.com/q/ref/dotm/).
+Optane memory is accessible in kdb+ by use of the [-m command line option](https://code.kx.com/q/basics/cmdline/#-m-memory-domain) and the [`.m` namespace](https://code.kx.com/q/ref/dotm/).
 To move data into Optane simply define it in the `.m` namespace.
 No other code changes are required.
 This can be accomplished by using the following two functions from the [mutil.q](../src/q/mutil.q) script.

 ```q
 // ex .mutil.colsToDotM[`trade;`price`size]